dhis2/training-docs/content/android/lg_aswa_part1.md

 TEI Header (**New 2.3.1**): Assign a specific attribute or expression that will be displayed as a header in TEI cards.

-To add a TEI Header:

-* Select a Program Indicator
-* An expression related to the program indicator will be displayed

 **_Note:A notice box will be displayed if the selected program lacks expressions related to program indicators that are valid for Android._**

 If any specific settings have been saved, a table will summarize the particular configuration per program, and the options to edit or delete these settings.

 ![](images/androidsettingswebapp/image2.png)

-For this exercise the trainers can,
+For this exercise you can,

 * Go to the Immunization Program
 * Enable “Allow the user to create a TEI without searching”